 - Conversion rates from click to application, from application to interview, and from interview to hire

-- The number of applicants employers received per hire
+- The number of applicants typically needed to make one hire

 - The average time it takes to contact applicants — and how long it typically takes to contact a hire